 - Now Windows Network Diagnostics will start checking the issues in your PC.

-- After detecting the problems, some on-screen instructions will appear in front of you, follow them to fix the problem of the Unidentified Network message.
+- After detecting the problems, some on-screen instructions will appear in front of you; follow them to fix the issue of the Unidentified Network message.

 Method #5 Change Windows Settings

-You can move to change your Windows settings to fix the problem of Unidentified Network error by resetting network.
+You can move to change your Windows settings to fix the problem of Unidentified Network error by resetting the Network.

-- Press Windows + I keys together on your keyboard to open the Settings.
+- Press Windows + I keys together on your keyboard to open Settings.

 - Navigate to Network & Internet option.

-- Click on the Status button form the left panel.
+- Click on the Status button from the left panel.

-- Scroll down & choose Network reset option.
+- Scroll down & choose the Network reset option.

 6. Follow the on-screen instructions to complete the resetting.
 Restart your PC to apply the changes.